jszinai/SWITCH-Water-Climate/README.md

 The electricity sector faces a dual challenge: decarbonization and adaptation to climate change.
 In many regions, this challenge is complicated by interdependence of electricity and water systems, through hydropower and energy-intensive water resources.
 By coupling detailed water and electricity system models, we evaluate how climate change alters pathways to carbon-free generation across the Western Interconnect, emphasizing water interactions.
 We find that grid planning ignoring climate and water linkages underestimates the magnitude, type, and location of capacity needed to achieve decarbonization.
 By 2050, electricity use could grow by up to 2% annually but up to 8% in July from cooling and water-related electricity demand, while hydropower generation could decrease annually by 23%.
 Here, we show that to adapt, the region would need to build up to 139 GW of capacity between 2030 and 2050, equivalent to nearly thrice California’s peak demand, and could incur up to $150 billion (+7%) in extra costs.

 # Data pre-processing and model linkages
-1. \Calculating energy demand and hydropower changes and coupling with SWITCH\: This folder contains the input data and the scripts to couple the hydropower and energy demand related to water results from the WWSM model results with the SWITCH electricity system model
+1. Calculating energy demand and hydropower changes and coupling with SWITCH:
+This folder contains the input data and the scripts to couple the hydropower and energy demand related to water results from the WWSM model results with the SWITCH electricity system model

 \WEAP_Nov_8_2022results\data\Results\SupplyDelivered_Hydropower_EnergyUse\: This folder contains the results on hydropower potential and energy use related to water from the WWSM water model under 15 climate scenarios and the historical reference climate.